lumeland/blog/posts/lume-1.14.0-release.md

 The [prism plugin](https://lume.land/plugins/prism/) now loads the [Prism](https://prismjs.com/) library from `npm:`.
-This change removes the `languages` option so if you need to load additional languages, just import them in your `_config.ts` file:
+This change removes the `languages` option so if you need to load additional languages, you have to import them in your `_config.ts` file:

 ```ts
 import lume from "lume/mod.ts";